IBM-EPBL/IBM-Project-1371-1658386275/README.md

 We can use precision farming methodologies.
 They can make the decision whether to water the crop or postpone it by monitoring the sensor parameters and controlling the motor pumps from the mobile application itself.
-Automation of watering crops reduces human intervention
+Automation of watering crops reduces human intervention.